cudanlab/cudanlab.github.io/content/about.md

 About
 ==

-> In a nutshell, the mission of the CUDAN ERA Chair project is to establish a novel analytical approach, called Cultural Data Analytics, to further understand the nature of cultural interaction, cultural dynamics, and cultural evolution, through research in the mode of a multidisciplinary science lab, and through nurturing the associated community of practice in an exercise of intentional academic mixing.
+> In a nutshell, our mission is to establish a novel analytical approach, called Cultural Data Analytics, to further understand the nature of cultural interaction, cultural dynamics, and cultural evolution, through research in the mode of a multidisciplinary science lab, and through nurturing the associated community of practice in an exercise of intentional academic mixing.

 ![Collection Space Navigator (image)](/img/csn_projection_720.png "Collection Space Navigator (image)") *Collection Space Navigator (screenshot).
 CC-BY Ohm Canet et al. 2023*